-You can either look for such challenges online if you need something to give you a push to start, or go for a designed program by a fitness coach like the Alexa Jean one, or simply search Google or Youtube for a workout routine that maybe targets a specific area that you wish to work on, such as your abs or your back, and start doing that every day.
+You can either look for such challenges online if you need something to give you a push to start (I start an online challenge every month), or go for a designed program by a fitness coach like the Alexa Jean one, or simply search Google or Youtube for a workout routine that maybe targets a specific area that you wish to work on, such as your abs or your back, and start doing that every day.

 However, make sure when you choose a workout, that you pick something easy and beginner level and then gradually increase the level as you grow accustomed to it.
 This is especially important if it has been a while since you did any workout.